ROB BADGER'S BIO

 After many years of working on individual assignments, Rob and Nita combined their talents to create The WinterBadger Collection.
 They have focused on creating healing art that enhances spaces.
 Individually and together theyhave received commissions from Sutter Health, Kaiser Permanente, San Francisco and Alameda County Art Commissions, Utah Arts Council and the Irvine Foundation.
 Rob's work has been purchased for the California State Building, San Francisco; Fawcett Corporate Art Collection, Tulsa OK; Fireman’s Fund Insurance, Novato CA (22 prints); James Irvine Foundation, San Francisco; Mercy Retirement/Care Center, Oakland CA; Synopsis Corporation, Mountain View CA; and the Sierra Club Legal Defense Fund.

 Rob lives in the Sausalito, California with photographer Nita Winter.
-In 1998 they began a collaborative project photographing wildflowers (and their environments) on public lands, including a special focus on global warming’s influence on species migration, and species extinction, in vulnerable alpine ecosystems.
-This magnificent series features over 400 different wildflowers.
-Their long-standing commitment has evolved into a meaningful and inspiring documentary art project: Beauty and The Beast: Wildflowers and Climate Change, a Blue Earth Alliance Project.
-It's beautiful and thought-provoking traveling exhibit, "Beauty and The Beast: California Wildflowers and Climate Change" has been viewed by over 35,000 visitors in just its first year.
-Rob and Nita are currently working on a companion coffee table book, due out in April 2019, to continue to educate and inspire action.
-It will be beautifully illustrated and feature over 20 short storytelling essays by a diverse and talented group of authors.
+In 1998 they began a collaborative project photographing wildflowers (and their environments) on public lands.
+Their magnificent and ever-growing series features over 400 different wildflowers.
+Their long-standing commitment to photograph wildflowers has evolved into a meaningful and inspiring documentary art project: Beauty and The Beast: Wildflowers and Climate Change, a Blue Earth Alliance Project.
+It's beautiful and thought-provoking educational traveling exhibit, "Beauty and The Beast: California Wildflowers and Climate Change" has been viewed by over 44,000 visitors to date.
+Nita and Rob recently just completed its 264 page companion coffee table book.
+This beautifully illustrated award-winning volume features 190 photographs and 18 engaging short stories by a diverse and talented group of nature writers and scientists.
 Both the book and the exhibit focus on inspiring action and offer simple suggestions for climate and conservation action.

 Their commitment both professionally and personally to the environment is demonstrated by their receipt in 2006 of a Green Business Certification by the County of Marin.
 Rob and Nita were the first photographers to receive this certification in Marin.